UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-var.rst

 Description
 -----------
 Name of the variable where the number will be stored.
-It must be a single word and must start with ``$``.
+It must be a single word, start with ``$``, and be at least 3 characters long.

 Action usage
 ------------